Linden Bateman

-Linden B. Bateman (born July 11, 1940) was a previous Republican Idaho State Representative from 2010 until 2016 representing District 33 in the B seat.
-He previously served five terms in the Idaho House of Representatives from 1977 until 1986.
-He was born in Salt Lake City.
+Linden Bart Bateman (July 11, 1940 – January 22, 2026) was an American politician who was a Republican Idaho State Representative from 2010 until 2016, representing District 33 in the B seat.
+He served five terms in the Idaho House of Representatives from 1977 until 1986.

-Education
+Early life and education

-Bateman earned his bachelor's degree in political science from Brigham Young University.
+Bateman was born in Salt Lake City, Utah, on July 11, 1940.
+He earned his bachelor's degree in political science from Brigham Young University in 1982.

-Career and life
+Career

-He spent his career as a high school teacher.
+Bateman spent his career as a high school teacher.
 He was a history and government teacher.
 He later worked as supervisor of student teachers for Brigham Young University-Idaho.
 He was a founding member of the Bonneville County Historical Society and was involved in forming that county's history museum.
 He wrote the script for the short film Idaho Women in White and was also involved in compiling the photos used for it.

+Political office

+Bateman previously served five terms in the Idaho House of Representatives from 1977 until 1986.